futurestudio/hercules/README.md

 That’s it 🚀

+*Hint: we’ll update the install link to an NPM package name as soon as we publish an official version*

 ## Usage
 Hometown includes the `hercules` CLI. `hercules` is a CLI to manage your Hometown Vagrant box.